26 Must-See Historical Landmarks and Monuments In Athens

 Church of Panagia Kapnikarea, an ancient church in Athens, Greece

-One of the most significant Byzantine-era churches, Panagia Kapnikarea Church, offers a fascinating glimpse into the colorful past of Athens.
+One of the most significant Byzantine-era churches, Panagia Kapnikarea Church, offers a fascinating glimpse into Athens’s colorful past.
 Here, you can admire the beauty of Byzantine architecture and its intricate mosaics.
-There are also many nearby cafés and restaurants where we suggest you stop and enjoy a coffee or meal.
+There are also many nearby cafés and restaurants, where we suggest you stop and enjoy a coffee or meal.

 9. Panathenaic Stadium